 Created by Cathy Kaymark Pollack of Noble Pig

-Ahhh, sweet potato pie.
+Ahhh, sweet potato pie– the other pumpkin pie.
 Such a lush, creamy texture.
 One of my absolute favorites.
 But Cathy Pollak’s sweet potato pie gilds the lily considerably with the addition of a marshmallow crème meringue.
-Seriously, who will be able to resist this, even after double helpings of turkey, mashed potatoes, and stuffing?
+Seriously, who can resist this, even after double helpings of turkey, mashed potatoes, and stuffing?
 Not me.

 Created by Madey Edlin of Madey Edlin

 I have no idea why Madey Edlin calls this her “imperfect” pumpkin pie.
 It looks pretty darned perfect to me.
 While this pie falls in the classic category, Madey does a few things that make it extra special.
 She calls these her “secrets.”
-So head on over to her blog to find out what they are.
+So you’re going to have to head on over to her blog to find out what they are.
+You’ll be glad you did.

-Created by Renée Butcher of What’s for Dinner Mama?
+Created by Renée Butcher of The Good Hearted Woman.

 Now here’s a pumpkin pie that goes all out with the ginger.
 Not just a little but ALL THE WAY.
 My kind of pie!
 It’s in the crust (crystallized and powdered) and the filling (fresh and crystallized).
 Ginger POW!
-Honestly, this is going to knock everyone’s socks off.
+Honestly, this is going to wow everyone you know.
 Plus Renée Butcher gives a groovy little tip on how to mince that pesky, sticky candied ginger.
 I seriously needed that.

 Copyright 2013 Susan S. Bradley.
 All rights reserved.